dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 * Upon entering the loop body on _every_ loop iteration;
 * After exiting the loop body for the last time.

-What can we say about the values in the array at the beginning of every loop iteration?
-Well, all the elements from 0 up to (but not including) `j` are filled in with the right value, from previous loop iterations.
+What can we say about the values in the array when the loop guard is true and we enter the loop body?
+Well, all the elements from 0 to `j` are filled in with the right value from previous loop iterations.
 For example, when `j == 5`, we know that elements 0, 1, 2, 3, and 4 have their correct values.
 And of course, at the end of that iteration, so too will element 5, which sets us up for the next time 'round.

 ```